AnyLedger/embedded-ethereum-wallet/README.md

-# Ethereum wallet library for Particle Photon
+# AnyLedger Embedded Ethereum wallet library for Particle Photon

 You can find example usage of the library inside [examples](examples)